beyond-decentralized/AIRport/README.md

 backend implementations are also possible).

 In the long term AIRport will be most effective if it utilizes both permanent and temporary storage for persistence of any given repository.
-Transaction logs are not a very space efficient way to store data, hence they would ideally be stored in temporary storage.
-This is a luxury AIRport can afford since even in the case of data loss AIRport still has a device-local copy of those transaction logs.
-So a natural compaction point would be an archival event - when a repository is removed from the device-local database.
-At that point the current snapshot of the repository can be placed in permanent storage and the transaction logs can be cleaned up from temporary storage.
+Transaction log is not a space-efficient way to store data, hence transaction logs are ideally stored in temporary storage.
+This is a luxury AIRport can afford since in the case of data loss AIRport has a device-local copy of all transactions for any given repository present on the device.

+Transaction logs can be periodically compacted.
+A natural compaction point is an "archival event" - when a Repository is removed from a device-local database.
+At that point the current snapshot of that Repository is placed in permanent storage and the transaction logs are cleaned up from temporary storage.

 AIRport will use [Arweave](https://github.com/ArweaveTeam/arweave-js) as the default backend.
-Arweave supports indexing and querying by tags, which provides the necessary flexibility for internal Repository upkeep (efficiently retrieving only recent transactions not made from the target device, etc.).
+Arweave supports indexing and querying by tags, which provides the necessary flexibility for internal Repository upkeep (efficiently retrieving only recent transactions not made fromdevice, etc.).
-It also allows to easily keep track of transaction ownership, groups and provides for topical lookup of non-private Repositories.
+Arweave also makes tracking transaction ownership and grouping easy.
+It also provides for topical lookup of non-private Repositories.

-Integration with [IPFS](https://github.com/ipfs/js-ipfs) is also possible though will require additional infrastructure for repository lookup.
-IPFS can simplify conflict resolution since it supports the DAG datastructure.
-Ownership as well as time breakdown of transactions (for efficient lookup) can be done via the directory structure provided by IPFS.
+[IPFS](https://github.com/ipfs/js-ipfs) is ideally used for temporary transaction log storage.
+It simplifies conflict resolution since it supports the DAG datastructure.
+Ownership and time breakdown of transactions (for efficient lookup) is done via the directory structure provided by IPFS.

-Hence, a combination of Arweave and IPFS storage will likely work best for AIRport.
-An initial record with tags can be placed in Arweave for lookup.
-The transaction logs can be held in IPFS.
-At archival time the repository can be compacted and send to Arweave for permanent storage.
-Some repositories that are ephemeral may not need compaction at all can afford to keep only a small lookup file on Arweave for search accessibility.
+Hence, a combination of Arweave and IPFS storage works best.
+An initial record (with appropriate tags for lookup) is placed in Arweave.
+The transaction logs are held in IPFS.
+At archival time the Repository is compacted and send to Arweave for permanent storage.
+Ephemeral Repositories do not need compaction and are keep mostly in IPFS with a small file on Arweave (for lookup purposes).

-Further research would need to be performed to find out if it's feasible to use other temporary  storage technologies like Sia or Storj.
+Further research is needed to determine possibility of using other temporary storage technologies like Sia or Storj.

 ## Economics<a name="economics"></a>